why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 If you are not interested in keeping whatever data or operating system is installed on the target machine, you can simply proceed with the base partition scheme.
 In that cases, simply run the installer and, on the _Disk_ screen, pick the _Suggested Partitioning_ option, and accept all recommendations there.

 Chances are, however, that you will want to install Leap on a disk with an already functional operating system (i.e. Windows, macOS, or another Linux distribution).
 Or that you will want to install more operating systems alongside _Leap_ easily and reliably in the future.
-These families of scenarios require some extra steps with respect ot to the "base" partition scheme above.
+These families of scenarios require some extra steps with respect to the "base" partition scheme above.
-#### Installing Leap alongside preexistent Windows partitions
+#### Installing Leap alongside pre-existent Windows partitions
 If you have Windows installed already, you are likely to have the following (physical) partitions already:

 * one 'recovery partition', about 500 MB large, usually using the _Fat32_ filesystem (we won't consider it further as it is not relevant to what comes next)